 August 6-9, 2013: Sixty-two participants from 26 state laboratories throughout the United States and Canada and 19 international countries were in attendance.
 Participants from international countries were supported by International Services.

 IT Messaging Training

 The NAHLN hosted an IT Messaging Training course on August 9-10, 2011, held at the National Centers for Animal Health in Ames, Iowa.
 Ten state laboratories from throughout the country were represented with seventeen participants attending.
 The training material covered an overview of NAHLN and IT message standards, HL7 content mapping, terminology mapping, message construction options, message transport and security, and message creation.
 The sessions included one day of classroom instruction and one day of hands-on training.

 High-throughput equipment training

 Kansas State University hosted training workshops for high-throughput equipment in May-July 2008.
 The sessions were held in collaboration with the NVSL's Diagnostic Virology Laboratory and Foreign Animal Disease Diagnostic Laboratory.
 Representatives from 31 NAHLN laboratories participated in a two-day training course that included an overview of high-throughput systems, instruction on equipment programming, and breakout sessions for hands-on training.
-High-throughput systems have been validated for use with real-time PCR for avian influenza (AI), classical swine fever (CSF), and foot-and-mouth disease (FMD).
+High-throughput systems have been validated for use with real-time PCR for influenza A virus in avian (IAV-A), classical swine fever (CSF), and foot-and-mouth disease (FMD).
 Upon completion of training, participants were tested for proficiency.